pwhipp/sphinx_man/doc/voting_rules.rst

 Voting Rules
 ============

+Maybe make this a mongodb thing.
+The patchrules application will apply or reject patches.
+Make it sit alongside a repo?
+Make Mongo the repo??

+If I make mongodb the repo then I'll need to be able to publish the canonical document and, with patches, publish the 'diff' version in a nice way - not just the new version, a sphinx document that shows added/removed/changed sections.

 A .voting_rules.yaml file may be placed in any project folder.
 The content of the .voting_rules affects patches relating to the folder's files and folders recursively.

+The patches consist of a set of effects each of which generates a .voting_rules using the hierarchy.
+These .voting_rules are then combined into a single file using the merge_effect_voting_rules function which combines the numeric parameters to take the 'most restrictive' option.
+Mismatches of other parameters generate an error and prevent consideration of the patch (two patches might be needed in the unlikely event of this occurring).

 The .voting_rules.yaml file is a part of the project and may be patched like any other file.